freshOS/SketchToSwift/README.md

 ## Contributing

 Contributions to SketchToSwift are very welcomed and encouraged!
+Feel free to try and tackle one of the Improvements above

 ## License